exec85/FTB/README.md

 **Telegram:**

-If you want to receive notifications via Telegram regarding bought items, profits, captcha warning and so on, then enter your Telegram Chat ID here.
-To get this ID please add the "userinfobot" (@userinfobot) and in the chat with that userinfobot type "/start" like in the screenshot below.
-It answers with you personal Telegram Chat ID.
+If you want to receive notifications via Telegram about bought items, profits, captcha warnings and so on, enter your Telegram Chat ID here.
+To get this ID please add the "userinfobot" (@userinfobot) and in the chat with that userinfobot type "/start" as you see in the screenshot below.
+It answers with your personal Telegram Chat ID.

 ![image](https://github.com/exec85/FTB/assets/58392827/4bdcb5e9-413a-4492-b838-94ed8431a380)

 ![image](https://github.com/exec85/FTB/assets/58392827/7c69913f-1b07-4cdd-897e-68e031ce0c5c)

-After that copy + pase your Chat ID into the Telegram input fielt in the FTB notifications settings.
+After that copy and paste your Telegram Chat ID into the Telegram input field in the FTB notifications settings.
 Please now add our Telegram FTB BOT and send it any message to activate the chat.
 You find our FTB Telegram bot with its name @ftbtelegram_bot

 ![image](https://github.com/exec85/FTB/assets/58392827/a9e95814-3a2f-4f49-ba3a-c8bacd32b275)

 \
 **Discord:**

-If you want to receive notifications via Discord regarding bought items, profits, captcha warning and so on, then enter your Discord User ID here.
+If you want to receive notifications via Discord about bought items, profits, captcha warnings and so on, then enter your Discord User ID here.
 To find your Discord User ID you have to activate the developer mode in Discord.
 Open the Discord settings by clicking the gear icon at the bottom left of your profile (see below).

 ![image](https://github.com/exec85/FTB/assets/58392827/22043857-f60d-4f14-a0db-daf2d03526b9)